mlm-games/wifi-exporter/README.md

 ## Usage

 1. Tap "Export (Root)" and grant root access in your su manager.
-2. Tap "Save JSON to Downloads" to persist the exported JSON file.
+2. Tap "Save to Downloads" to persist the exported JSON file.
 3. Tap "Share JSON" to open the system Sharesheet.

 ## Security